siddhantchimankar/Pokemon-Dashboard-App/README.md

 Environment - Android Studio

-Project - An app which works as a virtual shopping cart on both Android aand iOS devices.
+Project - A simple Flutter based Dashboard app for Pokemon fans like me!